 How to Send a LinkedIn InMail

-If you’re looking to connect with someone on LinkedIn right away and you don’t have an immediate or secondary connection with that person, you can use LinkedIn's InMail feature to send a message directly to another LinkedIn member without anyone else getting involved.
+If you're looking to connect with someone on LinkedIn right away and you don't have an immediate or secondary connection with someone, you can use the InMail feature to send a message directly to another LinkedIn member without anyone else getting involved.

 When you're ready to send someone an InMail, just follow these steps:

 While logged in to LinkedIn, search for the person you'd like to meet.